How to Take Product Photos

 1. Clean-cut product-only images with a white background.
 These are typically used for featured products and can showcase a variety of angles.
 Below is an example of Snow Peak’s product-only shots:

 2. In-context or lifestyle product photos.
-These show your product being used in its intended environment or alongside complimentary scenery and products.
-Here’s the same product from Snow Peak using in-context photos:
+These show your product being used in its intended environment or alongside complimentary scenery and effects.
+Here’s the identical product from Snow Peak using in-context images:

 Which Product Photo Style to Use?